Wurzburg Introduction Walking Tour, Wurzburg

 Renovation efforts took place between 2009 and 2011, during which several baroque elements were restored, and modern artworks by Michael Triegel and Hann Trier were added.
 Although the church was not as severely damaged as the Cathedral, these renovations aimed to revitalize its historical and spiritual significance.

 The Lusam Garden on the north end of the church occupies the former cemetery and cloister of the Neumünster College of Canons.
 The garden features a monument dedicated to the legendary minstrel singer Walther von der Vogelweide, believed to be buried there.
 Circular divots for birdfeed and water adorn the monument, creating a symbolic connection between the minstrel and nature.
 Within the Lusam Garden, sixteen arcades of the original cloister have endured since the late 12th century.
-Some of these arcades boast Romanesque carvings, including reliefs of Christ in Majesty and St. Kilian, representing some of the earliest examples of sculpture in Würzburg.
+Some of these arcades boast Romanesque carvings, including reliefs of Christ in Majesty and Saint Kilian, representing some of the earliest examples of sculpture in Würzburg.

 9

-Würzburger Dom (Würzburg Cathedral)
+Wurzburger Dom (Wurzburg Cathedral)

-9) Würzburger Dom (Würzburg Cathedral) (must see)
+9) Wurzburger Dom (Wurzburg Cathedral) (must see)

 Nestled just a short stroll west of the Residenz, the Würzburg Cathedral stands as a magnificent testament to Romanesque architecture and centuries of history.
-Dating back to the 11th century, this cathedral is dedicated to St. Kilian and boasts a beautifully restored interior that captivates visitors.
+Dating back to the 11th century, this cathedral is dedicated to Saint Kilian and boasts a beautifully restored interior that captivates visitors.

 As Germany's fourth-largest Romanesque church, Würzburg Cathedral is adorned with numerous artistic treasures.
 Notable among these are the finely crafted bishops' tombs, including those of Rudolf von Scherenberg and Lorenz von Bibra.
 The Schönborn Chapel, a masterpiece by Balthasar Neumann created between 1721 and 1736, is a highlight with its architectural splendor.